Imaicho Town

 Google Maps

 Imaicho is easy to reach.
-It's a short walk from Yagi-Nishiguchi Station and about 10 minutes on foot from Yamato-Yagi Station.
-From Kashiharajingu-mae Station, it's 15 minutes by rental bike.
+It’s just a short walk from Yagi-Nishiguchi Station and about 10 minutes on foot from Yamato-Yagi Station.
+From Kashiharajingu-mae Station, it’s a 15-minute bike ride by rental.

 Reviews